SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Appendix

 \subsection{More Qualitative Results}

 To further assess the visual quality and temporal consistency achieved by SALAD, we present additional qualitative comparisons against several representative baselines in this section.
 We evaluate SALAD with other baselines on Wan 2.1-1.3B.
 As illustrated in Figure~\ref{fig:qual_comp_1} and Figure~\ref{fig:qual_comp_2}, SALAD consistently preserves high-fidelity appearance details while generating temporally coherent motion, often matching or surpassing the visual quality produced by dense-attention counterparts.
-Additional video examples are provided in the supplementary materials for a more comprehensive evaluation.